 Eurekas are toy index typewriters that are usually found rebranded for other companies.
 Most notably, during the first quarter of the 20th century, a German chocolatier sold it alongside a box of chocolates and stationary.
 That chocolatier was Stollwerck GmbH which was named after founder Franz Stollwerck (1815 - 1876).
 For this company the typewriter was rebranded as the Stollwerck.
 Stollwerck typewriters were embossed with the company name on the daisy wheel so they were easily identifiable.
-Other examples were rebranded as La Française and, like the one on this page, The American, both of which were marketed to Francophones.
-Neither of the French versions were labeled on the machines themselves but their packaging was.
+Other examples were rebranded as La Française and, like the one on this page, the American, both of which were marketed to Francophones.

 The actual manufacturer of these typewriters was a French company by the name of Kratz-Boussac which was founded in 1883 by Henri-Kratz Boussac.
 In 1910, about when the Eureka was produced, the Boussac factory was located in Eure, France with offices in Paris.
 The company produced a line of Eureka branded products, including this typewriter.

 This simple typewriter works by turning the daisy wheel with the wooden handle to the desired character then pressing downward to print.
 A roller sits atop the daisy wheel which applies ink as each character passes under it.
 The typewriter has a crude wood platen with feed rollers underneath to pull through sheets of paper.
 They were available in several finishes such as green, red or brass plated and most came with a base and dome-top cover made of a composite material.